oracle/rwloadsim/docs/ERRORLIST.md

 cannot be opened.
 The O/S error has details.

 ### RWL-175 error: "cannot read from '%s', O/S error: %s"
-The file named that should contain the text of a sql statement cannot be read.
+The file named could not be read; this can happen in various circumstances.
 The O/S error has details.

 ### RWL-176 error: "-x option %d has no argument (missing shell quotes?)"
 The -x option to rwloadsim takes one argument that must be a